Griefed/ServerPackCreator/README.md

 Variable | Description
 -------- | -----------
+START | What mode the container should start in.
+Currently only `dock` is supported in the docker environment.
 TZ | The timezone your system operates in.
 Default "Europe/Berlin" PUID | The userID under which this container is run as.
 Important for file access and permissions.
 Run **cat /etc/passwd &#124; grep -i $(whoami)** to find your userID.
 PGID | The groupID under which this container is run as.
 Important for file access and permissions.
 Run **cat /etc/passwd &#124; grep -i $(whoami)** to find your groupID.